Greg Hampikian

 Greg Hampikian is an American biologist and the founder and director of the Idaho Innocence Project.
 He is considered one of the foremost forensic DNA experts in the United States.

 Hampikian assisted in the establishment of various forensic evidence projects such as the Georgia Innocence Project, the Irish Innocence Project, and the Innocence Project France.
 He is currently a professor in the Departments of Biological Sciences and Criminal Justice at Boise State University.
 Hampikian is a DNA Expert on the Georgia Innocence Project Board.
 Hampikian is a New York Times contributing columnist whose two most popular contributions to date have been "Men, Who Needs Them" and "When May I Shoot a Student".
 Hampikian has published in numerous scholarly scientific journals, including Nature and the Proceedings of the National Academy of Sciences.
 Hampikian was inducted as a Charter Fellow of the National Academy of Inventors.
-His inventions range from a magnetic shape memory alloy micro-pump to a forensic DNA labeling kit that prevents contamination of samples given to the police.
+His inventions range from a magnetic shaped memory alloy micro-pump to a forensic DNA labeling kit that prevents contamination of samples given to the police.
 Hampikian pioneered the study of DNA and protein sequences absent from nature and coined the term Nullomers.
 Hampikian lectures on DNA science generally as well as DNA in forensic evidence specifically nationwide.
 Hampikian is noted for his work on several exonerations both nationally and internationally including his work on the Amanda Knox case.